mattgraham/mattgraham.github.io/_posts/2024-10-01-365DaysofDevelopment.md

 **It has its costs**

 I will say each day came with a cost.
 There were times when I was choosing to head downstairs and push code vs spending the time with my girls or getting something else done around the house.
-Those that know, know, my three girls are most joyous part of every day.
+Those that know, know, my three girls are the most joyous part of every day.
 There were events I'd choose not to attend because I had a feature or pull-request waiting, moments that I missed potentially.
 We choose to invest our time each and every day, this last year I invested in development and hope that its return will follow.

 **A year later: what’s next?**

 Now that the year is complete, I will tell you that this coding-challenge was an incredible season of growth.
 I'm in no way an expert at rails, or any development language for that matter, however, I'm even more confident that with time I can learn any of them.
 Moving forward, I'm not sure if I'll push code each and every day, but not because I don't have software to ship, but because I have additional lessons to learn.
 Not all of them in the digital world.

-I will tell you that I'm getting closer to shipping a new app for Search and Recovery Dive teams (like ours), and this excites (and terifys me).
+I will tell you that I'm getting closer to shipping a new app for Search and Recovery Dive teams (like ours), and this excites (and terrifies me).
 I have also purchased rookieonrails.com and hope to document some of my successes and failures as I continue to design and develop.

 Regardless of what you're doing, here’s to showing up, one day at a time.